DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Regarding claim 16, Kitani teaches and discloses an in-vehicle communication system (in vehicle system/network; figures 1 and 2) comprising a plurality of in-vehicle devices (ECUs; figures figure 1 and 2) each being connected to an Ethernet network (network, 10, figures 1 and 2; [0030]) and a CAN (Controller Area Network) (network, 20/30, figures 1-2; [0031]), wherein each of the plurality of in-vehicle devices transmits and receives information to and from another in-vehicle device via the Ethernet network and the CAN ([0028]; [0035]; teaches the plurality of ECUs transmits and receives information/data to and from another ECU via the first network, such as Ethernet, and the second network, such as a CAN bus network; figures 1 and 2).
+Regarding claim 16, Kitani teaches and discloses an in-vehicle communication system (in vehicle system/network; figures 1 and 2) comprising a plurality of in-vehicle devices (ECUs; figures figure 1 and 2) each being connected to an Ethernet network (network, 10, figures 1 and 2; [0030]; “…main use network 10 is a transmission path for configuring a star type network, and for example, complies with an onboard use Ethernet…”) and a CAN (Controller Area Network) (network, 20/30, figures 1-2; [0031]; “…backup use network 20 is a transmission path for configuring a bus type network, and for example, complies with a CAN or a Controller Area Network-Flexible Data rate (CAN-FD)…”), wherein each of the plurality of in-vehicle devices transmits and receives information to and from another in-vehicle device via the Ethernet network and the CAN ([0028]; [0035]; teaches the plurality of ECUs transmits and receives information/data to and from another ECU via the first network, such as Ethernet, and the second network, such as a CAN bus network; figures 1 and 2).

 However, Kitani may not explicitly disclose at least one of the plurality of devices is configured to transmit the same information to the first network and the second network in parallel (although Kitani does suggest a method in which transmission and reception of data are performed by using both of the main use network and the backup use network in advance; [0035]).

-However, Kitani, as modified by Nageli, may not explicitly disclose the information is control information being related to control of a vehicle or in-vehicle equipment, and at least one of the plurality of in-vehicle devices is configured to transmit information other than the control information to only one of the Ethernet network and the CAN (although Kitani does suggest that the information allows the control unit to control a vehicle on the basis of autonomous driving data, thus related to vehicle control and Nageli teaches transmitting control signals).
+However, Kitani, as modified by Shribman, may not explicitly disclose the information is control information being related to control of a vehicle or in-vehicle equipment, and at least one of the plurality of in-vehicle devices is configured to transmit information other than the control information to only one of the Ethernet network and the CAN (although Kitani does suggest that the information allows the control unit to control a vehicle on the basis of autonomous driving data, thus related to vehicle control).

-Nonetheless, in the same field of endeavor, Haga teaches and suggests the information is control information being related to control of a vehicle or in-vehicle equipment, and at least one of the plurality of in-vehicle devices is configured to transmit information other than the control information to only one of the Ethernet network and the CAN ([0030]; “…method capable of determining whether a vehicle control message is invalid or not based on information flowing on a plurality of different protocols, thereby realizing a high-security automated driving system or advanced driver assistance system…”; [0034]; [0038]; “…the first network may be according to Ethernet (registered trademark) protocol, the second network may be according to CAN protocol, the first communication circuit may receive the state information by receiving a CAN frame including the state information…detects that the CAN frame is abnormal, prohibiting the control command from being transmitted…”; [0039]; “…after the CAN frame abnormality detection process is performed, it is allowed to execute a control command…”; teaches the information comprises control commands for control of a vehicle and in-vehicle device and transmitting other information/data to only a CAN network/bus).
+Nonetheless, in the same field of endeavor, Yang teaches and suggests the information is control information (control instruction message) being related to control of a vehicle or in-vehicle equipment ([0005]; teaches control instruction message transmitted within a vehicle), and at least one of the plurality of in-vehicle devices is configured to transmit information other than the control information to only one of the Ethernet network and the CAN ([0005]; [0036]; [0038]; teaches the information comprises control instructions for control of a vehicle and in-vehicle device and transmitting other information/data, such as timing information, to only a CAN network/bus).

-Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the information comprises control commands for control of a vehicle and in-vehicle device and transmitting other information/data to only a CAN network/bus as taught by Haga with the method and system for an in-vehicle system for transmitting data on an Ethernet network and CAN network and using both of the main use network and the backup use network in advance as disclosed by Kitani, as modified by Nageli, for the purpose of effectively detect an abnormality in a vehicle network system, as suggested by Haga.
+Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the information comprises control instructions for control of a vehicle and in-vehicle device and transmitting other information/data, such as timing information, to only a CAN network/bus as taught by Yang with the method and system for an in-vehicle system for transmitting data on an Ethernet network and CAN network and using both of the main use network and the backup use network in advance as disclosed by Kitani, as modified by Shribman, for the purpose of resolving conflict of message transmission within a vehicle in order to improve safety of the vehicle operations, as suggested by Yang.

-Regarding claim 22, Kitani, as modified by Nageli and Haga, further teaches and suggests wherein the in-vehicle device selectively transmits a part of the information to be transmitted to the Ethernet network, to the Ethernet network and the CAN in parallel ([0035]; [0103]; [0129]; teaches transmitting selective parts of the data from the first network and the second network simultaneously).
+Regarding claim 22, Kitani, as modified by Shribman and Yang, further teaches and suggests wherein the in-vehicle device selectively transmits a part of the information to be transmitted to the Ethernet network, to the Ethernet network and the CAN in parallel ([0035]; [0103]; [0129]; teaches transmitting selective parts of the data from the first network and the second network simultaneously).

 Regarding claim 25, Kitani teaches and discloses an in-vehicle communication system (in vehicle system/network; figures 1 and 2) comprising a plurality of in-vehicle devices (ECUs; figures figure 1 and 2) each being connected to a first network (network, 10, figures 1 and 2; [0030]) and a second network (network, 20/30, figures 1-2; [0031]), wherein each of the plurality of in-vehicle devices transmits and receives information to and from another in-vehicle device via the first network and the second network, the first network and the second network implementing different communication protocols (the first network, such as Ethernet, and the second network, such as a CAN bus network), and at least one of the plurality of in-vehicle devices is able to transmit information related to control of a vehicle or in-vehicle equipment ([0028]; [0035]; [0129]; teaches the plurality of ECUs transmits and receives control information/data to and from another ECU via the first network, such as Ethernet, and the second network, such as a CAN bus network; figures 1 and 2).